+- Term life insurance.
 Available in 10-, 15- and 20-year terms, Ohio National has two term life insurance policies.
 Flex Term Basic offers standard protection, while Flex Term Plus comes with a conversion feature.
 This allows you to update to a permanent policy before a deadline.

+- Universal life insurance.
 Ohio National’s V-Pro UL product is the simplest universal life policy on offer.
 It provides lifelong protection and earns interest at a fixed rate set by the insurer.
 You can also adjust the amount and frequency of your premium payments as you see fit.

+- Variable universal life insurance.
 A hybrid product, the Virtus VL policy builds cash value based on the performance of investments in your portfolio.
 The returns aren’t guaranteed, and your cash value can fluctuate.
 Offered by prospectus only, it’s best suited to those with a high risk tolerance and prior investment experience.

+- Indexed universal life insurance.
 Like the other permanent policies, Virtus Indexed Universal Life offers lifelong coverage and accumulates cash value over time.
 The cash value is tied to an index, like the S&P 500, and comes with a higher potential risk and reward.

-What riders can I add to my life insurance policy?
+What riders can I add to my policy?

 The insurer offers a range of riders to help policyholders customize their coverage.
 Depending on your policy, you might be eligible for the following riders: